Important Steps in the Home Selling Process

 A listing agent represents you and has a fiduciary responsibility to look out for your best interests.
 Interview agents and meet with at least three of them as you make a decision.
 Try to hire experience.

 Ask questions about your listing agreement, including the length of time the home will be listed.

-No. 2: Find Out How Much Your Home Is Worth
+Find Out How Much Your Home Is Worth

 A seller's greatest mistake is often overpricing her home.
 Keep your price in line with sold homes that have been identified in a comparative market analysis report.
 Consider whether your market is hot, cold, or neutral and price according to the market temperature.

-No. 3: Get Your Home Ready for Sale
+Get Your Home Ready for Sale

 Prepare your home for sale by cleaning and decluttering it and improving curb appeal.
 You might want to consider hiring a professional stager to stage your home for showings or ask your real estate agent for help with this.
 You can often use your own furniture.

 Make any necessary repairs.
 If you're selling a home where pets live, you might want to make temporary, alternate plans for them.

 Remember, you only get one chance — and sometimes only 3 seconds or so — to make a great first impression so make it count.

 Market Your Home